dnwillia/SConsTests/README.md

   defaulting to `f77` and that does not exist on MacOS.
-The [modified gfortran.py](https://github.com/dnwillia/SConsTests/blob/aa123b01eab21b2a108a1d703f6d506564c918ac/site_scons/site_tools/gfortran.py#L45) module in the `site_tools` area forces `FORTRAN=gfortran` to get it working. none of the code will build on MacOS.
-Without the modifiations to the tool this is the error:
+The [modified gfortran.py](https://github.com/dnwillia/SConsTests/blob/aa123b01eab21b2a108a1d703f6d506564c918ac/site_scons/site_tools/gfortran.py#L45) module in the `site_tools` area forces `FORTRAN=gfortran` to get it working.
+  None of the code will build on MacOS and without the modifiations to the tool this is the error:

 ```